-Upcoming engagements for 2020 include Eugenia's role debut as Beppe in L'Amico Fritz with Teatro Grattacielo, a soloist engagement in Fairfield County Chorale's performance of Vivaldi's Gloria and performances with On Site Opera.
+Upcoming engagements for the 2020-2021 Season include Eugenia's role debut as Beppe in L'Amico Fritz with Teatro Grattacielo, a soloist engagement in Fairfield County Chorale's performance of Vivaldi's Gloria and performances with On Site Opera.
 This season Eugenia continues as a Young Artist with Teatro Grattacielo in NYC and with OperUs, an international organization based in Italy dedicated to the promotion of young opera talents.
 Eugenia also returns to the St. John's Concert Series in Philadelphia, for her third year as a guest soloist and sings with organizations such as Una Voz Un Mundo, Eurasia Festival, Barcelona Festival of Song, Sing for Hope and Opera on Tap.